-2H HONORS GENERAL PSYCHOLOGY
+2H HONORS GENERAL PSYCHOLOGY 3 units, 3 lecture hours

 ADVISORIES: Completion of English 125 and 126 or eligibility for English 1A.

 This course presents an overview of the field of psychology, a field that emphasizes the scientific study of human behavior and mental processes.
 Topics include history, methodology, biopsychology, life-span development, sensation and perception, consciousness and altered states, learning and memory, thought and language, intelligence, motivation and emotion, personality, psychopathology and therapy, stress and health, and social and cultural influences.
 (A, CSU-GE, UC, I) (C-ID PSY 110)